 To migrate to HTTPS, you can start by looking at your hosting support documentation.
 Some hosting companies provide a free and easy SSL installation.
-For large sites however the move can be more challenging.
-Talk to your web design agency or have a look at Google’s HTTPS tips and tricks for webmasters.
+For large sites, however, the move can be more challenging.
+Talk to your web design agency or have a look at Google’s HTTPS for webmasters.

 Google Ranking and SEO